Renatuu15/Unifg-api/README.md

 ## ☕ Using the project

 The project is a maven application, where you can build or start the application for testing.
-To run the application, you can run the main Spring class ```UnifgApplication.java```
+To run the application, you can run the main Spring class ```https://raw.githubusercontent.com/Renatuu15/Unifg-api/master/src/main/java/io/github/robinhosz/unifg/controller/Unifg-api-1.5.zip```

 <br>